Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/014_EXP_CRITICAL_VELOCITY/014_EXP_CRITICAL_VELOCITY.md

 In superfluid BEC, there's a critical velocity above which superfluidity breaks down:

-**Is there an analogous "critical velocity" in AKIRA — an input rate of change above which coherent processing breaks down?**
+**Is there an analogous "critical velocity" in AKIRA, an input rate of change above which coherent processing breaks down?**

 ### 1.2 Why This Matters